-You need to put as much distance as you can between you and the blast.
+You must put as much distance as possible between you and the blast.

-An improvised shelter can be assembled quickly with furniture and anything else you can find.
+An improvised shelter can be assembled quickly with furniture and anything else.

 The heavier and thicker the layers of protection, the more protected you will be from shock waves, heat, and windblown radioactive fallout.

-If you have time, it will help block all windows and doors that lead directly outside.
+It will help block all windows and doors that lead directly outside if you have time.

 The extra barriers will help absorb the elements of the blast and will also help reduce any direct damage to your shelter.

 If your home or apartment has no basement, go to the room in the center of your home and cover the walls with everything you can find.